 TriCare for Life Handbook

-For questions on Medicare, you should you should visit the Social Security Administration website or contact your local Social Security Office.
-You can find your local office by visiting the Social Security Administration office locater website.
+For questions on Medicare, please visit either Medicare.gov or the Social Security Administration website or contact your local Social Security Office.
+You can find your local office by visiting the Social Security Administration office locator website.

 For questions on coverage for the Dartmouth College Medicare Supplement Plan, you should contact Cigna Health Insurance:

 If you would like to make changes to your coverage or have questions on your eligibility for the DCMS plan, you should contact the Benefits Office: